Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

 4. The dark wars

-This story was told in the video game “Knights of the Old Republic 2: The Sith Lords” – a former Jedi who was banished from the order returns to the familiar room to see the Jedi who have disappeared from civilization and a couple of mysterious ones Find Sith Lords wreak havoc.
+This story was told in the video game “Knights of the Old Republic 2: The Sith Lords” – a former Jedi who was banished from the order returns to the familiar room, around the Jedi who disappeared from civilization and a couple more mysterious Find Sith Lords wreak havoc.
 It’s a rare “Star Wars” Noir story and pretty doozy.

 -